 If you’ve been seriously injured in Pennsylvania due to another person’s negligence, you may be able to file a personal injury lawsuit.
-Whether the injury is physical or emotional, a Butler County personal injury attorney can help you determine who was at fault and compel the responsible party to compensate you for your losses.
+Whether the injury is physical or emotional, a personal injury attorney can help you determine who was at fault and compel the responsible party to compensate you for your losses.

 Common causes of serious injuries include product liability, medical malpractice, assault and battery, car and truck accidents, or trips and falls.
 These dangerous situations can lead to catastrophic traumas such as brain injuries, amputations, and even death.
 A lawyer can help you get the money you need to cover medical bills and long-term care.